-- Web server software management (e.g. Apache, Nginx, Lighttpd)
+- Web server software management, caching and installation (e.g. Apache, NGINX, Lighttpd)

-- Disaster Recovery (DR), specifically backup and snapshot management
+- Attack and Disaster Recovery (DR), specifically backup and snapshot management

-For these reasons, one of the cons of unmanaged VPS hosting is that it’s generally only recommended for users capable of and willing to resolve any issues deemed specific to their VPS.
+For these reasons, one of the cons of unmanaged VPS hosting is that it’s generally only recommended for users capable of and willing to resolve any issues deemed specific to their VPS setup.
 That being said, it allows for greater customization and control over the system and is often preferred by experienced web developers and sysadmins.

 To learn more, see our article on Managed VPS or Cloud Server Hosting.

-For many people, the number one advantage of a VPS is that it offers a lot of the functionality of a dedicated server at a fraction of the cost.
-It also offers more stability than a shared server since you don’t have to share resources with other companies who are hosted on the same server.
+For many people, the number one advantage of an affordable VPS is that it offers a lot of the functionality of a dedicated server at a fraction of the cost.
+It also offers more stability and fewer limits than a shared server since you don’t have to share resources with other companies who are hosted on the same server.

-But it also gives you more flexibility because you can customize them much more.
-With a shared server, the websites are managed by the web hosting company and you have input but not a lot of actual hands-on control.
+But it also gives you more flexibility and scalability because you can customize them much more.
+With a shared server, the websites are automatically managed by the web hosting company and you have input but not a lot of actual hands-on control.
 With a VPS, you can have as little or as much control as you need, allowing you to scale in response to changing compliance demands.

-Let’s compare managed VPS, shared, and dedicated web hosting.
+Let’s compare managed VPS, shared, and dedicated web hosting technology.

 VPS vs. Shared Hosting